Edge SEO Techniques for Performance: A Technical SEO Guide

 Remember that website performance is a critical ranking factor.

-- Serverless functions enable you to run code without managing servers, offering scalability and cost-efficiency.
+• Serverless functions allow you to run code at the edge without managing servers, offering scalability and cost-efficiency for dynamic edge logic.

-- AI-powered optimization analyzes user behavior and adjusts site elements to maximize engagement.
+• AI-powered optimization can analyze user behavior and adjust site elements at the edge to maximize engagement and personalize experiences.

 These trends are shaping a more dynamic and user-centric web.